Noah Dobson

-Noah Dobson (born January 7, 2000) is a Canadian professional ice hockey defenceman for the Montreal Canadiens of the National Hockey League (NHL).
+Noah Dobson (born January 7, 2000) is a Canadian professional ice hockey player who is a defenceman for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected in the first round, 12th overall, by the New York Islanders in the 2018 NHL entry draft.

 Playing career

 Early years

 Growing up in western Prince Edward Island, Dobson began skating at age four.
-Showing early promise as an athlete, he was given permission by Hockey PEI, the governing body of ice hockey in the province, to enroll in organized hockey at a younger age than his peers, and consistently played in older age groups.
-In 2014, Dobson left home to attend Bishop's College School in Lennoxville, Quebec.
-Thereafter, he considered moving to Toronto and joining the Don Mills Flyers of the Greater Toronto Hockey League (GTHL), though was ultimately recruited to EC Red Bull Salzburg overseas in Austria.
-He would spend a single season abroad, during which time he lived with former NHL player Brian Savage whose son Redmond likewise played at the foregoing academy.
+Showing early promise as an athlete, he was given permission by Hockey PEI, the governing body of ice hockey in the province, to enroll in organized hockey at a younger age than his peers and consistently played in older age groups.
+As member of the PEI Rocket, he participated in the 2012 edition of the Quebec International Pee-Wee Hockey Tournament; his team became the first Prince Edward Island entrant to win the event, and Dobson was named as the best defenceman of the tournament.
+In 2014, he left home to attend Bishop's College School in Lennoxville, Quebec.
+Thereafter, Dobson considered moving to Toronto and joining the Don Mills Flyers of the Greater Toronto Hockey League (GTHL), but was ultimately recruited to EC Red Bull Salzburg overseas in Austria.
+He would spend a single season abroad, during which time he lived with former NHL player Brian Savage, whose son Redmond also played at the academy.